Title

 Presidential Decree No. 21 establishes the National Labor Relations Commission (NLRC) with jurisdiction over employee-employer relations and the power to resolve disputes and grievances, ensuring fair labor practices and collective bargaining in the Philippines.

-His duly authorized representative shall sit as a member, and the Director of Labor Standards or, in his absence, the Director of Labor Relations shall act as Chairman.
+If the Undersecretary of Labor cannot attend, his duly authorized representative sits as a member.
+In that case, the Director of Labor Standards (or, in his absence, the Director of Labor Relations) acts as Chairman.

-The Commission has original and exclusive jurisdiction over: 1) all matters involving employee-employer relations including disputes and grievances that may lead to strikes and lockouts, 2) all strikes overtaken by Proclamation No. 1081, and 3) all pending cases in the Bureau of Labor Relations.
+Under Section 2, the NLRC has original and exclusive jurisdiction over: (1) all matters involving employee-employer relations, including disputes and grievances that may otherwise lead to strikes and lockouts under RA 875; (2) all strikes overtaken by Proclamation No. 1081; and (3) all pending cases in the Bureau of Labor Relations.

-Parties must first exhaust all steps in the grievance procedure provided in the applicable collective bargaining agreement or use other agreed dispute settlement methods before raising the issue to the Commission.
+They must first exhaust all steps in the grievance procedure in the applicable collective bargaining agreement or other mutually agreed dispute settlement means.
+The complaining party must show proof of failure to settle the issue under that procedure.

-Yes, the decisions are immediately executory unless appealed to the Secretary of Labor, who must decide within five days.
-This decision can be further appealed to the President.
+The decision of the NLRC is immediately executory unless appealed to the Secretary of Labor.
+The Secretary of Labor must act within five (5) days from filing.
+The Secretary’s decision is appealable to the President.

-They have the power to administer oaths, issue subpoenas and subpoenas duces tecum, and hold persons in contempt for refusal to comply.
+It may administer oaths, issue subpoenas and subpoenas duces tecum, and hold any person in contempt for refusal to comply.

-No. An employer cannot shut down the establishment or dismiss/terminate regular employees with at least one year of service without written clearance from the Secretary of Labor.
+No employer may shut down the establishment or dismiss/terminate the services of regular employees with at least one year of service without the written clearance of the Secretary of Labor.

 Analyze Cases Smarter, Faster